 The tropics are home to a vast array of plant and animal species, representing a significant portion of the Earth's biodiversity.
 Tropical rainforests, in particular, are incredibly species-rich, with countless species of trees, insects, amphibians, reptiles, birds, and mammals.

 The high biodiversity of the tropics is due to a combination of factors, including the warm, humid climate, consistent sunlight, and long evolutionary history.
-These conditions have allowed for the development of complex ecosystems with intricate relationships between species.
+These conditions have allowed for the development of complex ecosystems with layered relationships between species.

 Human Impact and Conservation